1-Arrow-1/IL-2-Great-Battles-Rank-Promotion-Mod/README.md

 * A Python utility for IL-2 Sturmovik: Battle of Stalingrad that:
 	* Monitors your career database in real time for new missions.
 	* Auto-promotes pilots based on configurable performance thresholds.
+   		* Promotions are granted if pilots meet PCP, sortie count, and failure rate thresholds for their current rank.
+		* Chance-based logic applies to the player pilot: even if criteria are met, a promotion is only awarded based on a randomized probability, which decreases slightly at higher ranks.
+                * After a failed promotion attempt, the player must wait a configurable number of in-game days (cooldown) before the next attempt is evaluated.
+                * If the player fails to promote after a configurable number of consecutive attempts, a forced promotion is granted automatically.
 	* Displays in-game pop-ups featuring promotion ceremonies.
 	* Generates personalized PNG certificates (German, US, Soviet, and British styles).
  	* Tested with game version 5.506b